julien-wff/backry/README.md

   services, FTP, and more.
 - 📚 **Incremental backups**: Uses [Restic](https://github.com/restic/restic) to perform incremental backups, saving storage space and time.
+- ↩️ **One-click restores**: Restore your databases to any previous backup with just a few clicks.
 - 🔐 **Safe**: Encrypts your backups using Restic's built-in encryption, ensuring your data is secure.
 - 🐳 **Docker integration**: Add your Docker container databases to Backry with just a few clicks.
 - 🔔 **Notifications**: Get notified about backup status via many channels, thanks